 - Spread them out.
-Let more time elapse between these types of experience than you normally would.
-This lowers the risk of habituation and increase capacity for appreciation.
+Let more time elapse between these sorts of experiences than you normally would.
+This lowers the risk of habituation and increases capacity for appreciation.

 - Practice Mindfulness.
 Visit the Mindfulness portion of this website to learn the how’s and why’s of how this changes our experience.

 - Savor them.
 Allow yourself to draw out your appreciation for the simple pleasures.
 When you really let these experiences in, they go deeper and change the very structure of your brain toward positivity.
 We have an entire page devoted to this novel, well-researched technique for predisposing oneself toward happiness.